 specifies a numeric value expression that determines the weights of the values for which to compute the standard deviation. weight cannot contain an aggregate function or a subquery. weight is defined on the same table as expression.
-The one-column table derived from the evaluation of expression and the one-column table derived from the evaluation of expression and the one-column table derived from the evaluation of weight must have the same cardinality.
+The one-column table derived from the evaluation of expression and the one-column table derived from the evaluation of weight must have the same cardinality.

-7.100.1.
+7.107.1.
 Considerations for STDDEV